patrickfuchs/buildH/docs/def_format.md

 **Last advices**

 - We showed you a simple example on butane.
 Although this molecule is very simple, you can see that it is easy to make a mistake.
 Although this def file is less critical than the [json lipid file](json_format.md), we recommend to double check it before using it for production. **buildH** makes for you a lot of checks and will throw an error if something is wrong, but it cannot detect all types of mistakes.
 Any spelling error on atom names, inversion, etc., may lead to nonsense results.
-So before going to production, do test on a single molecule and check thoroughly on a couple of examples the output looks right.
+So before going to production, do test on a single molecule and check thoroughly on a couple of examples whether the output looks right.

 - The main lipids are already included in **buildH** (in the directory [`buildh/lipids`](https://github.com/patrickfuchs/buildH/tree/master/def_files)) so you might not need to build your own def file.
 You can have a list of the supported lipids by invoking **buildH** with option `-h`: